Best Film Cameras for Fans of Retro Photography iMore 2020

 - Go wide: Fujifilm Instax Wide 300

 The easy to operate Fujifilm Instax Mini 9 is just plain fun.
 Perfect for any age or skill level, the Mini 9 has a viewfinder, a zoomable macro lens, a selfie mirror, and a built-in flash.
 This instant camera runs on two AA batteries and prints out photos that are small enough to fit in your wallet.
 The Mini 9 comes 13 colors, is comfortable to handle, and is lightweight enough to take anywhere.
-This budget bundle includes the Mini 9 and two packs of film.

 The Polaroid Originals OneStep+ is an update on a classic.
 It looks like the instant film camera your grandparents grew up with but also has a Bluetooth-connected app that lets you control the camera remotely.
 It's the best of both worlds.
 This camera gives you full manual control, the ability to switch between standard and portrait lenses, and works with any i-type and 600 films.
 The OneStep+ uses a built-in rechargeable battery.